Akan art: Stools

-Akan Chief’s stools are highly revered symbols of authority in Akan society.
-These stools often display elaborate metal decorations such as geometric patterns or animal iconography.
+Stools carved from wood are an essential part of Akan culture.
+The royal stool of an Akan Chief is a highly revered symbol of authority in Akan society.
+All chiefs, kings, and queen mothers would receive a stool upon their induction in order to visually convey their authority.
+These stools often display elaborate metal decorations, such as geometric patterns or animal iconography.
 The stools represent a chief's personal identity in relation to their role as leaders, making them a crucial signifier of the individual's power.
-The stools garner significance as they are only granted to chiefs regarded as loyal commanders to the king.
-The stools of favored chiefs are blackened with smoke in a ritual upon the chief's passing and stored in a special room.
+The stools of favored chiefs are blackened with smoke in a ritual upon the chief's passing, and stored in a special room in order to preserve their soul within it.
+The size of a stool is indicative of who may have owned it.
+A stool that is larger would belong to a man, or someone who was politically more powerful.

 The golden stool of the king is the most revered.